elmahdiroudani/BundesFAQ-Chatbot/README.md

-# BundesFAQ-Chatbot - Mehdi's Branch
+# BundesFAQ-Chatbot

+Welcome to the BundesFAQ-Chatbot project!

+## About

-This is Mehdi's development branch for the BundesFAQ-Chatbot project.
+This is the main repository for the BundesFAQ-Chatbot project.

-## About This Branch
+## Branches

-This branch contains my personal development work and contributions to the BundesFAQ-Chatbot project.
+- **main** - Main/production branch
+- **Mehdi** - Mehdi's development branch
+- **soufiane_dev** - Soufiane's development branch

+## Getting Started

+Clone this repository and switch to your development branch to start working.

 ---

-*Created on September 19, 2025*
+*Project created on September 19, 2025*